Article · May 1, 2026

 Should each phase be its own commit?

-Can phased migrations work without AI tools?
+Can phased migrations work without Claude Code or other AI tools?

 Yes.
-The discipline predates AI.
-The "Strangler Fig" pattern (described by Martin Fowler in 2004) is the architectural ancestor: replace a legacy system one route at a time, each route shipped behind its own gate.
-AI tools shorten the per-phase implementation time but do not change the discipline.
-If anything, AI tools make phased migrations more important because they generate plausible-looking code quickly, and the gates are how you verify the code is actually correct.
+The discipline predates them.
+Martin Fowler's Strangler Fig pattern (2004) is the architectural ancestor: replace a legacy system one route at a time, each replacement shipped behind its own gate.
+Claude Code and Cursor shorten the per-phase implementation time but do not change the discipline.
+If anything, fast code generation makes phased migration more important, not less, because the gates are the only thing verifying that the generated code is actually correct.